STAC-IITMandi/STAC-IITMandi.github.io/CONTRIBUTING.md

     ```bash
     export SECRET_KEY=''
-    export DB_NAME=''
     ```
-    To learn how to generate a secret key click [here](https://stackoverflow.com/questions/41298963/is-there-a-function-for-generating-settings-secret-key-in-django).
+    To learn how to generate a secret key click [here](https://stackoverflow.com/a/16630719/12350727).
+    Remember to restart your virtual environment if you get an error after doing this.

 5. Change directory to src using `cd src`.
+6. Check your changes before running `python manage.py check`.
-6. Run the server on your machine using `python manage.py runserver` and then open [localhost:8000](http://localhost:8000) in your browser.
+7. Run the server on your machine using `python manage.py runserver` and then open [localhost:8000](http://localhost:8000) in your browser.
-7. Switch to a new branch before making changes `git checkout -b NewBranchName`.
+8. Switch to a new branch before making changes `git checkout -b NewBranchName`.
-8. Make the changes in the repo.
+9. Make the changes in the repo.
-9. Stage the changes using `git add path/to/changed-files` ( avoid using `git add .` ).
+10. Stage the changes using `git add path/to/changed-files` ( avoid using `git add .` ).
-10. Commit your changes using `git commit -m "Appropriate Commit Message"`.
+11. Commit your changes using `git commit -m "Appropriate Commit Message"`.
-11. Push your changes using `git push origin NewBranchName`.
+12. Push your changes using `git push origin NewBranchName`.
-12. Create a pull request.
+13. Create a pull request.
-13. Mention someone to review it.
+14. Mention someone to review it.
-14. Celebrate your contribution rocket :rocket:
+15. Celebrate your contribution rocket :rocket: